1951 Temple Owls football team

 The 1951 Temple Owls football team was an American football team that represented Temple University as an independent during the 1951 college football season.
 In its third season under head coach Albert Kawal, the team compiled a 6–4 record and was outscored by a total of 176 to 168.
 The team played its home games at Temple Stadium in Philadelphia.

+Temple was ranked at No. 98 in the 1951 Litkenhous Ratings.